ahmedfarabi/simpleChatServer/README.md

 # simpleChatServer
-this is a simple multiple client-server chatting program
+this is a simple JAVA based client-server chatting program with multiple client support